John Dudley, 1st Duke of Northumberland: Career under Henry VIII

 John Dudley was the eldest of three sons of Edmund Dudley, a councillor of Henry VII, and his second wife Elizabeth Grey, daughter of Edward Grey, 1st Viscount Lisle.
 His father was attainted and executed for high treason in 1510, having been arrested immediately after Henry VIII's accession because the new king needed scapegoats for his predecessor's unpopular financial policies.

 In 1512, the seven-year-old John became the ward of Sir Edward Guildford and was taken into his household.
 At the same time Edmund Dudley's attainder was lifted and John Dudley was restored "in name and blood".
 The King was hoping for the good services "which the said John Dudley is likely to do".

 At about age 15 John Dudley probably went with his guardian to the Pale of Calais to serve there for the next years.
-He took part in Cardinal Wolsey's diplomatic voyages of 1521 and 1527, and was knighted by Charles Brandon, 1st Duke of Suffolk, during his first major military experience, the 1523 invasion of France.
+He took part in Cardinal Wolsey's diplomatic voyages of 1521 and 1527, and was knighted at Roye by Charles Brandon, 1st Duke of Suffolk, during his first major military experience, the 1523 invasion of France.
 In 1524 Dudley became a Knight of the Body, and from 1534 he was responsible for the King's body armour as Master of the Tower Armoury.

 Being "the most skilful of his generation, both on foot and on horseback", he excelled in wrestling, archery, and the tournaments of the royal court, as a French report stated as late as 1546.

 In 1525, Dudley married Guildford's daughter Jane, who was four years his junior and his former classmate.
 The Dudleys belonged to the new evangelical circles of the early 1530s, and their 13 children were educated in Renaissance humanism and science.

 Sir Edward Guildford died in 1534 without a written will.
 His only son having predeceased him, Guildford's nephew, John Guildford, asserted that his uncle had intended him to inherit.
 Dudley and his wife contested this claim.
 The parties went to court and Dudley, who had secured Thomas Cromwell's patronage, won the case.

 In 1532, he lent his cousin, John Sutton, 3rd Baron Dudley, over £7,000 on the security of the baronial estate.
 Lord Dudley was unable to pay off any of his creditors, so when the mortgage was foreclosed in the late 1530s Sir John Dudley came into possession of Dudley Castle.